Non-archimedean tame topology and stably dominated types: Variation in families

-Consider a situation where $(V,X)=(V_t,X_t)$ are given uniformly in a parameter $t$, varying in a definable set $T$.
-For each $t$, \thmref{1} guarantees the existence of a strong homotopy retraction $h_t: I \times \std{X_t} \to \std{X_t}$, and a definable homeomorphism $j_t: W_t \to h_t(e_I,\std{X_t})$, with $W_t$ a definable subset of $\G_\infty^{w(t)}$.
-Such statements are often automatically uniform in the parameter $t$.
-However here the pro-definable $h_t$ is given by an infinite collection of definable maps, so compactness does not directly apply.
-Nevertheless the proof is uniform in the parameter $t$.
-We state this as a separate proposition.
+Here the pro-definable \tcb{map} $h_{\tau}$ is given by an infinite collection of definable maps, so compactness does not directly apply.
+Nevertheless the theorem is uniform in the parameter ${\tau}$.
+The reason is that $h_{\tau}$ is determined by its restriction to the simple points, and on these, the homotopy moves along $\stda{V}$, \tcb{which is endowed with a canonical strict ind-definable structure by \ref{ssbertini}.} We state this as a separate proposition.